temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 You can also pass the command line option `--workflow-environment` at runtime to change the test environment.

+Most test suites reuse the local environment across tests.
+You can explore [fixtures in Pytest](https://docs.pytest.org/en/6.2.x/fixture.html) to set this up.

 You've built a test suite and you've successfully tested your Workflow.
 You can reuse the `conftest.py` file you've built in future Temporal Python projects.

 You have a working application and a test to ensure the Workflow executes as expected.
 Next, you'll configure a Worker to execute your Workflow.

 ## Configure a Worker